What is GM1 Gangliosidosis?

 GM1 gangliosidosis is an inherited disorder that progressively damages the nerve cells in the brain and spinal cord.
 There are three main types of GM1 gangliosidosis that vary in severity:

-Type I is the most severe form of GM1 gangliosidosis, developing at around 6 months of age with an expected survival rate of early childhood.
+Type I is the most severe form of this disorder, developing at around 6 months of age with an expected survival rate of early childhood.
 Symptoms can include:

 - Slowing development and eventual regression